LadybirdBrowser/ladybird/CONTRIBUTING.md

 In theory, the best person to speak with is whoever wrote most code adjacent to what you're working on.
 In practice, asking in one of the development channels on Discord is usually easier/better, since that allows many people to join the discussion.

-### Is Discord the place to ask for review help, or is Github preferred?
+### Is Discord the place to ask for review help, or is GitHub preferred?

 It's definitely better to ask on Discord.
 Due to the volume of GitHub notifications, many of us turn them off and rely on Discord for learning about review requests.